pinobatch/pently/docs/usage.md

 NTSC or 4.2 Hz on PAL.
 The first 12-frame cycle of a note is played without modulation in order to establish the note's pitch.
 Four depths are available, with an amplitude of 9, 19, 38, or 75 cents.
+These correspond to amplitudes of 3, 6, 12, and 24 steps in
+0CC-FamiTracker's "linear pitch" (32 steps per semitone) mode, or roughly the effects `451`, `453`, `455`, and `457`.

 Portamento approaches a pitch by sliding rather than an instant change.
 The rate of pitch change can be specified on one of three